Northern Japan Tours & Trips

 Winter magic spans from Sapporo's illuminated snow sculptures to Shiretoko's wilderness.
 Tsurui Crane Sanctuary, Lake Akan's Ainu culture, and drift-ice walking at Abashiri highlight stays at premium 4-star hotels.

-Duration 8 days Destinations Sapporo, Kushiro, Lake Akan, Shiretoko National Park, Abashiri Age Range up to 80 year olds Operator Oomi Travel From
+Duration 8 days Destinations Sapporo, Kushiro, Lake Akan, Shiretoko National Park, Abashiri Age Range Ages 10+ Operator Oomi Travel From

 What our customers ask about Northern Japan Tours & Trips